Executive Seminars on Geoeconomics

 GIGS does not offer financial aid to attend its seminars.

-Mr. Gyula CSURGAI, holds a Doctorate from the University of Geneva.
-He obtained Degrees in Political Science from the University of Concordia (Canada) and the University of Toulouse (France) and Postgraduate Diplomas in European Studies and Philosophy from the University of Geneva.
-He is founding Member and Director of the Geneva Institute of Geopolitical Studies.
-Dr. Csurgai has been teaching Geopolitics, Geoeconomics and Economic Intelligence for over 20 years at different universities in Switzerland and in other countries.
+Mr. Gyula CSURGAI obtained his Doctorate from the University of Geneva.
+His doctorate research focused on the development of the geopolitical analysis method and its application in different case study situations.
+Ho holds as well Degrees in Political Science from the University of Concordia (Canada) and the University of Toulouse (France).
+Dr. Csurgai earned Postgraduate Degrees in European Studies from the European Institute at University of Geneva and from the department of Philosophy from the same university.
+Dr. Csurgai has taught geopolitics, geoeconomics, strategy, international relations and diplomacy for undergraduate, masters, and doctorate programs at different universities in Switzerland and in other countries.
 He has participated in several international research projects and has provided expertise to a number of international organizations, governments and private corporations.
-Dr. Csurgai published several books and articles in geopolitics, geoeconomics and economic intelligence.
-His recent publications are: Geoeoconomic Strategies and Economic Intelligence in Advances in Geoeconomics, Ed.
-J.M.
-Munoz, Routledge, 2017 and Geopolitical Analysis Multidimensional Approach to Analyze Power Rivalries in International Relations, in press.
+Dr. Csurgai published several books and articles in the fields of geopolitics, geoeconomics, economic intelligence, and international relations.
+His latest publications include among others: Geopolitical Analysis: A Multidimensional Approach to Analyze Power Rivalries in International Relations, in press, The Increasing Importance of Geoeconomics in Power Rivalries in the 21st Century, Geopolitics, Volume 23 Issue 1, 2018.

 Alexandre LAMBERT, holds a Ph.D. in International Relations from the Graduate Institute of International and Development Studies, Geneva.
 Dr. Lambert has been lead researcher on the Organization for Security and Cooperation in Europe (OSCE) at the Graduate Institute, project officer at the Geneva Centre for the Democratic Control of Armed Forces (DCAF), and a civil servant at the Swiss Federal Department of Defense.
 He also provides independent policy advice to the OSCE Forum for Security Cooperation (FSC), including in the context of its regional operations in the Western Balkans, South Caucasus, and Central Asia.
 Dr. Lambert has published books and articles in the field of international politics and history and international security.